LucaScorpion/local-discovery/README.md

 [![Docker Image Size](https://img.shields.io/docker/image-size/lucascorpion/local-discovery?sort=semver)](https://hub.docker.com/r/lucascorpion/local-discovery)
 [![Docker Pulls](https://img.shields.io/docker/pulls/lucascorpion/local-discovery)](https://hub.docker.com/r/lucascorpion/local-discovery)

-A simple API which can be used to discover agents in a local network.
+A simple JSON API which can be used to discover agents in a local network.

 ## Using the API

 All endpoints only expose agents in the same network as the request origin, based on the remote client IP address.

+By default the API will start on port 4000.

 ### Agent Schema